Community Taskforce finalizes Lofton letter to DOJ, holds a Q&A with WPD

 WICHITA, Kan.
-(KSNW) — During Monday’s meeting, the Community Taskforce located in Sedgwick County finalized its letter to the Department of Justice (DOJ) asking for an investigation into Cedric Lofton’s in-custody death.
+(KSNW) — During Monday’s meeting, the Community Taskforce finalized its letter to the Department of Justice (DOJ) asking for an investigation into Cedric Lofton’s in-custody death.

 The letter asks for the DOJ to investigate potential civil rights violations by Kansas Department for Children & Families (DCF), Wichita Police Department (WPD), and the Juvenile Intake and Assessment Center (JIAC).
 It also asks for better ways to interact with people in a mental health crisis.